 Company and Dancer Profiles

-Brandon “Peace” Albright, Artistic Director of Illstyle & Peace Productions, is well versed in the various styles of hip-hop dance.
-He brings energy to the stage and presents a cogent voice in theater.
+Brandon “Peace” Albright is a founder and Artistic Director of Illstyle & Peace Productions, a multicultural dance company based in Philadelphia and founded in 2002.
+Albright is well versed in the various styles of hip-hop dance, bringing energy to the stage and presenting a cogent voice in theater.
 Intrigued by the universality of hip-hop, Brandon seeks inspiration from other dance and art forms to make his blend of dance.
 He was an original member of the Philadelphia-based crew Scanner Boyz and has danced for major recording artists such as Schooly D, Will Smith, Tuff Crew, Boyz II Men, LL Cool J, Run DMC and the Beach Boys.
 Brandon has also performed with the NAACP Image Awards, Cool Heat Urban Beat (Boston Dance Umbrella), Ballet Memphis and BAM’s Dance Africa to name a few.
-With Illstyle & Peace Productions, Brandon continues to share his dance ministry with diverse audiences.
-Source: http://www.pentacle.org/metro_illstyle_about.php
+With Illstyle & Peace Productions, Brandon continues to share his dance ministry with diverse audiences. http://www.pentacle.org/metro_illstyle_about.php

 Ronald K. Brown

 Ronald K. Brown was born in Brooklyn and founded the New York-based contemporary dance ensemble EVIDENCE, A DANCE COMPANY in 1985.
 In addition to his work with Evidence, Brown has created work for the African American Dance Ensemble, Philadanco, Cleo Parker Robinson Dance Ensemble, Dayton Contemporary Dance Company, Alvin Ailey American Dance Theater (Grace in 1999, Serving Nia in 2001, IFE/My Heart 2005 and Dancing Spirit during special tribute season), Ailey II, Cinque Folkloric Dance Theater, Jennifer Muller/The Works, and Jeune Ballet d’Afrique Noire.
 He has collaborated with such artists as composer/designer Omotayo Wunmi Olaiya, the late writer Craig G. Harris, director Ernie McClintock’s Jazz Actors Theater, choreographers Patricia Hoffbauer and Rokiya Kone, and composers Robert Een, Oliver Lake, Bernadette Speech, David Simons, and Don Meissner.
 “Dancing Spirit” 2010, a tribute to Judith Jamison.
+Mr. Brown was the choreographer for the award winning revival of Porgy and Bess on Broadway.
 Brown has received numerous awards and fellowships including a John Simon Guggenheim Memorial Foundation Fellowship in Choreography, a National Endowment for the Arts Choreographer’s Fellowship, a New York Foundation for the Arts Fellowship in choreography, New York Dance and Performance Award (Bessie), a Black Theater Alliance Award, the American Dance Festival Humphrey/Weidman/Limón Award, and fellowships from the Edward and Sally van Lier Fund.

 Carolyn Kirsch appeared in 15 Broadway Musicals over a 21-year period of performing in New York City.
 During that time she worked extensively for the Director/Choreographers Michael Bennett and Bob Fosse.
 For Mr. Fosse she appeared in both the first National and Broadway productions of “How to Succeed in Business Without Really Trying”, “Sweet Charity”, and the first National Company of “Chicago”, in which she played Velma Kelly (the role originally created by Chita Rivera).
 For Mr. Bennett, Ms. Kirsch appeared in the Broadway companies of “Promises, Promises”, “CoCo” (with Katherine Hepbrun), “Company”, and “A Chorus Line”.
 As a member of the Original Company of “A Chorus Line” she was the recipient of a Theatre World Award.
 Mr. Kirsch was schooled in the distinctive styles of both these talented men by the choreographers themselves.
 As a lecturer she is able to share her personal, as well as professional, perspectives on how each of them developed his important contribution to the American Musical Theatre.
 An active member of “Dancers Over 40—The Legacy Project”, Carolyn is passing on the legacy to a new generation of talent.
 She is the Musical Theatre Department Chair of the Center for Creative Youth at Wesleyan, and is on he faculty of The Grater Harford Academy of the Arts.
 She serves on the Board of Directors of the Connecticut Dance Allegiance.
 She studied acting with the legendary Uta Hagen and continues to study with Austin Pendleton, both of HB Studio, New York City.
 For her work as Amanda Wingfield in “The Glass Menagerie” at the Winnipesaukee Playhouse (2008) she received the New Hampshire Theatre Award for Best Actress.
 She also appeared at the Playhouse in the title role of “Driving Ms. Daisy” (2009).
 In 2012, Ms. Kirsch became the first person to be sanctioned by the Verdon-Fosse estate (by Nicole Fosse) to teach the styles of Bob Fosse and Gwen Verdon.
 She is presently writing a play based on the life and artistic times of Camille Claudel, the French sculptress.
 The scope and grandeur of Camille’s body of work, her perceived lack of recognition for that work, and her possible decline into madness, has prompted Carolyn to write this, her first play.